PaloAltoNetworks/a3s/README.md

 the underlying protocol you are using) and are represented by a string of the
 form:

     "resource:action1,...,actionN[:id2,...idN]"

 For instance, the following allows the bearer to walk and pet the dogs:

     "dogs:pet,walk"

 The following allows the bearer to GET /admin:

     "/admin:get"

-The following allows to get and put authorizations with ID 1 or 2:
+The following allows to GET and PUT authorizations with ID 1 or 2:

     "authorizations:get,put:1,2"

 Permissions can use the `*` as resource or actions to match any.
 As such, the following permission gives the bearer admin access:

     "*:*"

 An authorization contains an array of permissions, granting the bearer the union of them.
 If multiple authorizations match the bearer identity token, then the